Find Your Perfect Primary Care Provider, Call 1.800.LAKELAND (525.3526)

-Lakeland Family Medicine, Niles, is the host practice for Spectrum Health Lakeland's Osteopathic Family Medicine Residency program, and Lakeside Healthcare Specialists in St. Joseph is the host location for Lakeland Health’s Osteopathic Internal Medicine Residency program.
+Lakeland Primary Care, Longmeadow in Niles is the host practice for Spectrum Health Lakeland's Osteopathic Family Medicine Residency program, and Lakeland Primary Care, Royalton in St. Joseph is the host location for Lakeland Health’s Osteopathic Internal Medicine Residency program.

 Resident physicians are doctors who are completing their medical training in a chosen specialty.
 They are responsible for direct patient care while working in collaboration with an attending physician.
 These additional physicians give us the medical knowledge and coverage to offer you same-day appointments.